May is Mental Health Awareness Month, but for many of us, the pandemic has brought mental health into focus.

 Remember to Breathe

-Yoga and meditation instructor, writer, and licensed Clinical Marriage Family Therapist, Kelly Blaser, shared wellness and breathing exercises you can easily include in your work day.
+Kelly Blaser, yoga and meditation instructor, writer, and licensed Clinical Marriage and Family Therapist, shared wellness and breathing exercises you can easily include in your workday.

 What to do when you don’t have much time:

-Kelly discussed what she calls “ninja mindfulness” – something you can do on the fly that allows you to integrate little moments of practice throughout your day.
+Kelly discussed what she calls “ninja mindfulness,” which is something you can do on the fly to integrate little moments of practice throughout your day.

-You might even need a mindset shift if you think you don’t have time to do meditation, yoga, or breathing exercises during your day.
-A practice of five to ten minutes a day, even just for a month, will radically shift how you experience your life.
+You might even need a mindset shift if you don’t have time to do meditation, yoga, or breathing exercises during your day.
+A practice of five to ten minutes daily, even just for a month, will radically shift how you experience your life.
 And if you don’t have time for that, even the little things you can do to shift your attention will help.
-For example, when you walk during the day be aware of the way your foot strikes the ground, think about your kinship with the planet.
-Bring in that kind of awareness and pair it with something you’re already doing.
+For example, when you walk during the day, be aware of the way your foot strikes the ground and think about your kinship with the planet.
+Bring in that awareness and pair it with something you’re already doing.

 Breathing exercises: